-Today, I am sharing nine diverse poetry markets, ranging from the literary to horror, to speculative fiction and beyond, that each pay $50 per poem:
+Today, I am sharing eight diverse poetry markets, ranging from the literary to horror, to speculative fiction and beyond, that each pay $50 per poem:

 Vast Chasm Magazine is a quarterly literary magazine open to poetry submissions year round, looking for ‘bold work that explores the expansive human experience.’
 They say: ‘Vast celebrates complex, diverse voices’, and ‘Our mission is to publish bold work, champion distinct artists, and cultivate literary community.’
 Vast Chasm pays $50 per poem.
 Poetry can be any length, and response time is within 3 months.